 - Rake and level the surface until you have a fine tilth

 - Choose the right type of grass seed for your lawn

-- Keep the soil moist and protect from birds until the grass is growing strongly
+- Keep the soil moist and protect from birds until germination has kicked in and the grass seeds are growing strongly

 - Your new lawn can have its first cut when the grass reaches around 7.5cm tall

 Clear the area of any vegetation and debris

 Any plants, weeds and remains of an old lawn need to be taken away before you can create a new lawn by sowing grass seed.
 Either use a sharp spade to lift old turf and plants from the surface, or apply a systemic weedkiller such as Roundup.
 If you choose weedkiller, it will take 3 weeks or so to kill the roots and leaves of the plants.